datastaxdevs/workshop-nosqlbench/_src_README.md

 as Docker images are being downloaded and the containers are started.
 Then, successful start of the Grafana dashboard should be logged, at which point the usual `cql-keyvalue2` workload will start.

+> *Note*: on some versions of NoSQLBench 5 you may see an error such as
+> `Java HttpClient was not authorized, [...] :WWW-Authenticate header missing for response code 401`.
+> This is due to the Grafana server not complying with the HTTP 401 specifications, and can be fixed
+> by running the script `./_grafana_docker_key_fetcher.sh` and then re-starting the above `nb5` command.
+> (the script manually generates an API key for interacting with Grafana, storing it where then `nb5` expects to find it.)

 <!-- 2L ENDIF -->

 <details><summary>Show me the run with Docker metrics</summary>